fani-lab/OpeNTF/README.md

 Also, indexes will be created to map the vector's indexes to members' names and skills' name, i.e., ``i2c``, ``c2i``, ``i2s``, ``s2i``.

 The sparse matrices and the indices will be persisted in [``data/preprocessed/{dblp, imdb}/{name of dataset}``](data/preprocessed/) as pickles ``teamsvecs.pkl`` and ``indexes.pkl``.
 For example, the preprocessed data for our dblp toy example are [``data/preprocessed/dblp/toy.dblp.v12.json/teams.pkl``](data/preprocessed/dblp/toy.dblp.v12.json/teams.pkl) and [``data/preprocessed/dblp/toy.dblp.v12.json/indexes.pkl``](data/preprocessed/dblp/toy.dblp.v12.json/indexes.pkl).

+_Our pipeline benefits from parallel generation of sparse matrices for teams that significantly reduces the preprocessing time.
+For instance, it reduced 11 days to ** hours for the dblp.v12 dataset of ** papers._

 Please note that the preprocessing step will be executed once.
 Subsequent runs loads the persisted pickle files.
 In order to regenerate them, one should simply delete them.